 Co-founder and editor-in-chief

 It’s been just over a century since the suffragettes claimed their rights.
 The #MeToo movement is still experiencing aftershocks.

 Sisters of Europe is a project that empowers and connects women across Europe through inspiring stories from 17 countries, discussions in four European capitals and a political action with a list of proposals to improve women’s right to be submitted to the European Parliament, after the 2019 elections.

 The Borderline Project portrays parts and people of Poland that are often rendered invisible; their everyday lives, commitments, their initiatives and hopes, but also their worries and fears.
 The project was created to shed light on the (g)local problems they are faced with, but also show just how similar the lives of young people in different European countries can be, regardless of location.

 Through eight multimedia features, the cross-border teams explored Poland’s border cities and their relationship to neighbouring regions.
 Because at the end of the day, stories don’t end at borders.

 25 years after the collapse of the Soviet Union, Beyond91 showcases crossed portraits of the Perestroika Generation, through seven stories produced by fourteen journalists and photographers from Eastern Europe.

 B91 wants to unveil contemporary societies of Russia, Belarus, Ukraine, Moldova, Lithuania, Estonia and Latvia.
 IThe project was published as a scrollitelling website in seven languages.
 The website is here.
 Check the coulisses here.

-An exhibition Beyond91 Portraits of the Perestroïka Generation, with selected pictures was presented in Berlin, Brüssels and Paris.
+An exhibition Beyond91 Portraits of the Perestroïka Generation, with selected pictures was also presented in Berlin, Brüssels and Paris.